NishulDhakar/Dhanaya-System/README.md

 # Deterministic Paper Trading & Analytics Engine

-A **deterministic, auditable paper trading engine** built to study trading behavior, risk, and system correctness before optimization or machine learning.
+A **deterministic, auditable paper trading engine** designed to study trading behavior, risk, and system correctness **before** optimization, machine learning, or live trading.

-The focus is **trust, reproducibility, and explainability**, not profitability.
+This project prioritizes **trust, reproducibility, and explainability** over profitability.

 ---

 ## Purpose

-Most trading systems add ML too early.
+Most trading systems introduce machine learning too early.

-This project enforces a simple rule:
+This project follows a strict principle:

 > If a system cannot explain *why* it traded and *how* capital moved,
-> ML trained on it will be unreliable.
+> any machine learning trained on it will be unreliable.

-The engine is therefore built **correct first**, not profitable first.
+The engine is therefore built **correct-first**, not profit-first.

 ---

 ## What This System Is

 - Deterministic (same input → same output)
-- Auditable (every trade and decision logged)
+- Auditable (every trade and decision is logged)
-- Replayable (historical data backtests)
+- Replayable (historical backtesting)
-- Research-ready (ML/GenAI can be layered later)
+- Research-ready (ML / GenAI can be layered later)

 ## What This System Is Not